OpenIndiana/oi-docs/docs/dev/graphics-stack.md

 340.xx   | Legacy GPU                   | GeForce 8 to GeForce 700 series  | Driver 340.106 ; Delivers libvdpau as part of the package.
 304.xx   | Legacy GPU                   | GeForce 6 to GeForce 600 series  | Driver 304.137

-Drivers series 340.xx is currently part of oi-userland, others may be installed manually following Nvidia's instructions.
+The drivers series 340.xx is currently part of oi-userland, others may be installed manually following Nvidia's instructions.

 Note on new driver installations: